HanGee/Hankathon/README.md

 Don't you have a countdown timer at your hackathon?
 Just try Hankathon!

-Hankathon has a fantastic visual design and rich features which includes:
+It has a fantastic visual design and rich features which includes:

+1. Clock
-1. Countdown Timer
+2. Countdown Timer
-2. IRC Chatroom Display System
+3. IRC Chatroom Display System

+In the beginning, Hankathon project was designed and used at [Hackathon Taiwan](https://hackathon.tw/), but you can just replace the logo what you like for your event.

 Demonstration video that you can click on the image below to play: